The challenges of knowledge management in a post-pandemic world

 The data security risks here should be just as concerning for owners and operators of critical infrastructure, as the safety risks.
 If field crew don’t have or can’t access the right information or are not confident they’re working on the latest version of an engineering drawing, for example, they may be putting their safety at risk.

 Beyond these risks, it is also operationally inefficient to have corporate information stored in multiple locations, on personal and network drives, in employees' inboxes and Teams conversations, and whatever other data silos may exist.
-The storage of corporate knowledge in a haphazard, unstructured way has always been problematic, but the pandemic compounded the issue by forcing the creation of a more decentralised workforce.
+The storage of corporate knowledge in a haphazard, unstructured way has always been problematic, but the pandemic compounded the issue by forcing the creation of a more decentralized workforce.
 There have never been more systems, tools, and apps in which corporate knowledge can be stored.

-The decision for organisations about whether to store key corporate information behind a firewall, on a SaaS platform or across multiple systems is not new, but it’s one that will dictate the extent to which they can scale and remain flexible, while keeping their corporate information secure.
+The decision for organizations about whether to store key corporate information behind a firewall, on a SaaS platform or across multiple systems is not new, but it’s one that will dictate the extent to which they can scale and remain flexible, while keeping their corporate information secure.

-Oil and gas producer WestSide is one organisation that has embraced the SaaS model, providing its internal and contractor teams with access to RedEye.
+Oil and gas producer WestSide is one organization that has embraced the SaaS model, providing its internal and contractor teams with access to RedEye.
 This means all key stakeholders can access the most current version of each drawing or document from wherever in the world they are.
-Westside is reporting substantial productivity improvements and cost savings, but critically, the organisation has created a single source of truth for its engineering drawings and related information.
+Westside is reporting substantial productivity improvements and cost savings, but critically, the organization has created a single source of truth for its engineering drawings and related information.

-Since the pandemic began, businesses globally have really had to consider how they democratise data and ensure that those who need access to the most up-to-date corporate information have it, where and when it is required.
+Since the pandemic began, businesses globally have really had to consider how they democratize data and ensure that those who need access to the most up-to-date corporate information have it, where and when it is required.
 This will be the subject of an entire future article.
-Suffice to say, the theme of data democratisation is one that will require the custodians of corporate knowledge to find the delicate balance between accessibility, efficiency, and security.
+Suffice to say, the theme of data democratization is one that will require the custodians of corporate knowledge to find the delicate balance between accessibility, efficiency, and security.

 For many employees, the last three years brought about a major change in their attitude about work.
 It provided people with a rare opportunity to spend more time at home with loved ones, eliminate a daily commute and time to consider the bigger picture of their life.
 As employees became used to working remotely, so too did their expectation that flexible working arrangements would continue.